Maraapunisaurus

 Comparison of Maraapunisaurus (left) with the rebbachisaurids Rebbachisaurus (center) and Histriasaurus (right).

 Neural spine of Maraapunisaurus as drawn by E.D.
 Cope with parts labeled.
 The key rebbachisaurid features are the spinopostzygapophyseal laminae that extends dorsomedially from the postzygapophyses to join and form the postspinal lamina, and the pneumatic neural spine and arch.
 Other rebbachisaurid features include the rather simple ("attenuated") structure of the neural spine and the respective inclinations of the centrodiapophyseal lamina and the postzygodiapophyseal laminae.

-Maraapunisaurus is a dubious genus of sauropod dinosaur from the Late Jurassic Morrison Formation of western North America.
-Originally named Amphicoelias fragillimus, it has sometimes been estimated to be the largest dinosaur specimen ever discovered.
+Maraapunisaurus is a genus of sauropod dinosaur from the Late Jurassic Morrison Formation of western North America.
+It contains one species, Maraapunisaurus fragillimus, which was originally named Amphicoelias fragillimus.
+It has sometimes been estimated to be the largest dinosaur specimen ever discovered.
 Based on surviving descriptions of a single fossil bone, scientists have produced numerous size estimates over the years; the largest estimate M. fragillimus to have been the longest known animal at 58 m in length with a mass of 150 tonne.
 However, because the only fossil remains were lost at some point after being studied and described in the 1870s, evidence survived only in contemporary drawings and field notes.